Do you ever just wish dinner would take care of itself?

 Seriously, that’s it.

-You start with marinating a pork loin in a delicious and oh-so-flavorful balsamic and Dijon mixture that’s enhanced with salt, pepper, and freshly chopped rosemary.
+You start with marinating a pork loin in a delicious and flavorful balsamic and Dijon mixture that’s enhanced with salt, pepper, and freshly chopped rosemary.
 It’s bright and bold, making it a fantastic centerpiece to any fall dinner table.

 It’s so easy to make the marinade and stick it in the bag with the pork that’s been dotted with slices of garlic cloves.
 All you have to do is leave it in the refrigerator, and by the time you are done with work, it’s ready to be added to the pan with the rest of the ingredients.